farcasterxyz/protocol/docs/SPECIFICATION.md

 The Reaction CRDT has a per-user size limit of 50.

+### 2.1.7 Link CRDT

+The Link CRDT validates and accepts LinkAdd and LinkRemove messages.
+The CRDT also ensures that the message `m` passes these validations:

+1. `m.signer` must be a valid Signer in the add-set of the Signer CRDT for `message.fid`

+A conflict occurs if there are two messages with the same values for `m.data.fid`, `m.data.body.type`, `m.data.body.target`.
+Conflicts are resolved with the following rules:

+1. If `m.data.timestamp` is distinct, discard the message with the lower timestamp.
+2. If `m.data.timestamp` is identical and `m.data.type` is distinct, discard the LinkAdd message.
+3. If `m.data.timestamp` and `m.data.type` are identical, discard the message with the lowest lexicographical order.

+The Link CRDT has a per-user size limit of 2500.

 # 3. Hub Specifications

 A Hub is a node in the Farcaster network that provides an eventually consistent view of network state.